postgres-ai/pgcon2020/pgcon2020/intro.md

 Once it's ready you will get the message that it's ready.
 By that time, you'll be already inside the container.

-If you need an additional terminal, you can open it in another tab.
-But keep in mind that there you'll be not inside container in the beginning, so use `sudo docker exec -it demo1 bash` it get inside it.

 If something goes wrong, feel free to reload the page and start over again.
 All the steps are independent so you can skip any of them.